Knhwong/189lFinal/GameBasicInformation.md

 ## Game Logic

 **Document what game states and game data you managed and what design patterns you used to complete your task.**

+We primairly went with the Component Pattern in designing our work, by splitting up mechanics in compartermalized components that held mechanics that would interact with each other on a direct basis rather than relying upon a universal gamecontroller.
+The Factory Pattern was used for Projectile Generation.

+Talk about this stuff here!

 # Sub-Roles